-- The Consolidated Statements of Cash Flows detail the material changes in cash and cash equivalents, short-term investments, investments held for trading and financial assets at fair value through profit or loss. - Fuel & spare parts increased due to increase in fuel purchases coupled with higher fuel cost. - Current portion of VAT increased due to higher deferred input tax. - The Parent Company has no taxable income in 2018 which resulted in the reclassification of its current creditable withholding taxes to noncurrent. - Other current assets decreased primarily due to the application of deposit receivable. and reclassification from current to noncurrent. - Assets held for sale were recognized in 2018.
-Investment property on the other
+- The Consolidated Statements of Cash Flows detail the material changes in cash and cash equivalents, short-term investments, investments held for trading and financial assets at fair value through profit or loss. - Receivables increased for the first semester of 2019 due to higher energy sales. - Fuel & spare parts increased due to increase in fuel purchases coupled with higher fuel cost.
+In the first semester of 2019, fuel & spare parts went down due to decrease in fuel purchases. - Current portion of VAT increased due to higher deferred input tax. - The Parent Company has no taxable income in 2018 which resulted in the reclassification of its current creditable withholding taxes to noncurrent.
+For the first semester of 2019, lower current portion of creditable withholding tax was brought about by the application of CWT as payment of income tax due. - Other current assets decreased primarily due to the application of deposit receivable and reclassification from current to noncurrent.
+For the first semester of 2019, other current assets further decreased primarily due to the return of deposit receivable as a result of the expiration of certain contracts - Assets held for sale were recognized in 2018.
+The decrease in the assets held for sale at the end of the first semester of 2019 was due to the sale of the Guimaras Power Plant. - Investment property on the other hand decreased due to reclassification of the property to asset held for sale account.
+The further decrease in the second quarter of 2019 in investments and

-- hand decreased due to reclassification of the property to asset held for sale account. - The decrease in property, plant and equipment was primarily due to depreciation recorded in 2018 and collection of insurance claim. - The increase in investments in associates and joint ventures was brought about by reclassification of investment in subsidiary (PHINMA Solar) to investment in joint venture. - With the implementation of PFRS 9, available-for-sale investments was reclassified into financial assets at fair value through other comprehensive income and fair value through profit or loss.
-The Parent Company sold its financial assets at fair value through other comprehensive income in 2018. - Investment properties decreased due to the depreciation expense recorded during the year and the reclassification to asset held for sale. - Goodwill and other intangible assets dropped due to provision for probable losses on deferred exploration costs set up in 2018. - Deferred income tax assets decreased mainly due to the non-recognition of deferred tax asset of NOLCO and reversal of deferred income.
+- advances and financial assets at fair value through other comprehensive income was due to the sale of the shares of stocks held by the Company. - The decrease in property, plant and equipment was primarily due to depreciation recorded in 2018 and collection of insurance claim. - The increase in investments in associates and joint ventures was brought about by reclassification of investment in subsidiary (PHINMA Solar) to investment in joint venture. - With the implementation of PFRS 9, available-for-sale investments was reclassified into financial assets at fair value through other comprehensive income and fair value through profit or loss.
+The Parent Company sold its financial assets at fair value through other comprehensive income in 2018. - Investment properties decreased due to the depreciation expense recorded during the year and the reclassification to asset held for sale. - Goodwill and other intangible assets dropped due to provision for probable losses on deferred exploration costs set up in 2018.
+In the second quarter of 2019, the provision for probable losses set up resulting to the decrease in goodwill and intangible assets. - Deferred income tax assets decreased mainly due to the non-recognition of deferred tax asset of NOLCO and reversal of deferred income. - The Parent Company has no tax payments in the first semester of 2019 which resulted in the increase in noncurrent creditable withholding taxes due to withholding from customer payments.